ydb-platform/ydb/ydb/docs/en/core/reference/ydbops/rolling-restart-scenario.md

 {% endnote %}

-`ydbops` can be used to perform the rolling restart operation: restarting all (or a subset) of {{ ydb-short-name }} cluster nodes while maintaining cluster availability.
+`ydbops` can be used to perform the rolling restart operation: restarting all or some of {{ ydb-short-name }} cluster nodes while maintaining cluster availability.
+Why this is not trivial and requires a special utility is explained in [{#T}](../../devops/manual/maintenance-without-downtime)

 The subcommand responsible for this operation is `ydbops restart`.